- Paramount Saddlery

 The objective of the Rising Stars competition is to encourage the participation of riders 18 years and younger in the sport of dressage.
-The competition is based on, and inspired by, the Rising Stars show in B.C. which has the following objective: “To provide young riders, 21 years and under, the opportunity to participate in a dressage competition that is exclusively their own, in an environment that provides a fair playing field for junior riders of different age groups, wherein each will compete against his/her peer group at all levels of skill, from beginners to advanced.”
+The competition is based on, and inspired by, the Rising Stars show in B.C. which has the following objective: “To provide young riders the opportunity to participate in a dressage competition that is exclusively their own, in an environment that provides a fair playing field for junior riders of different age groups, wherein each will compete against his/her peer group at all levels of skill, from beginners to advanced.”

 General rules for participation in Rising Stars:

-- No cross entries of horses between Gold and Bronze shows except for fun classes
+- No cross entries of horses between Gold and Bronze shows except for classes 212, 222, 223

 Rising Stars Welcome Event